kubeflow/website/content/docs/pipelines/sdk/output-viewer.md

 provide the names of the classes to be plotted on the x and y axes.

-Specify `'storage': 'inline'` to embed raw content of the confusion matrix csv file as a string in `source` field directly.
+Specify `'storage': 'inline'` to embed raw content of the confusion matrix CSV file as a string in `source` field directly.

 **Example:**